learn-co-curriculum/java-mod-4-what-are-streams/README.md

 ## What is a Stream?

+A stream takes a data source (array, collection, file, I/O channel, other streams), and processes the elements using a sequence of operations combined into a single pipeline.
+Streams don’t change the underlying data source;
+rather, they provide a result based on the pipelined methods.

+Declarative programming is a programming paradigm that abstracts away explicit control flow (conditionals, loops) and instead focuses on stating what the task or desired outcome is.
 The Stream API was introduced in Java 8.
-It allows us to write more declarative code which makes it significantly more readable.
-Furthermore, it makes parallelization a lot easier.
+It allows us to write declarative and thus more readable code when working with collections and other data sources.

-A stream takes a source (collection, file, I/O channel, other streams), processes the elements using a sequence of operations combined into a single pipeline.
+The Stream API also makes parallelization a lot easier.

 We can work with streams in 3 stages:

-1. Create a stream from a source
+1. Create a stream from a source.
-2. Perform intermediate operations to process the data
+2. Perform intermediate operations to process the data.
-3. Perform a terminal operation to produce a result
+3. Perform a terminal operation to produce a result.

 Intermediate operations always return a new stream.
 We need to perform terminal operations to get a result or perform a side-effect.

 ## Stream Creation

 There are several ways of creating streams.
-Some of the common ones are:
+The common ones are:

-1. Calling the `stream()` method on collections
+1. Creating a stream from a Collection using `stream()`.
-2. Creating a stream from arrays using `Arrays.stream`
+2. Creating a stream from arrays using `Arrays.stream()`.
-3. Creating streams directly from values
+3. Creating streams directly from values using `Stream.of()`.

-### Creating Streams from Collections
+### Creating a stream from a Collection

-All collections have a `stream()` method for creating streams.
+All classes that implement `Collection` have a `stream()` method for creating streams.
 This is the most common way to create streams.

 ```java
 import java.util.List;